isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/support-schematron-file.md

 * A short description of a certain length has been added.
 * There should be at least one topicref in the map.

-When you open a topic in the Web Editor a Schematron Validation panel appears in the right.
+When you open a topic in the Web Editor, a Schematron Validation panel appears in the right.
 Perform the following steps to add and validate a topic or map with a Schematron file:
 ![](images/schematron-validate.png){width="300" align="left"}

 1. Click the Schematron icon (), to open the Schematron panel.